solo-io/supergloo/docs/content/guides/installing_istio.md

 Let's install Istio into both the management plane **AND** the remote cluster.
 The configuration below assumes that you are using the Kind clusters created in the Setup guide.
 The contexts for those clusters should be `kind-mgmt-cluster` and `kind-remote-cluster`.
 Both clusters are using a NodePort to expose the ingress gateway for Istio.
 If you are deploying Istio on different cluster setup, update your context and gateway settings accordingly.

-The manifest for Istio 1.7 is different from prior versions, so be sure to select the correct tab for the version of Istio you plan to install.
-The manifests below were tested using Istio 1.7.3 and 1.8.1.
+The manifest for Istio 1.7 is different from other versions, so be sure to select the correct tab for the version of Istio you plan to install.
+The manifests below were tested using Istio 1.7.3, 1.8.3, and 1.9.0.

 Before running the following, make sure your context names are set as environment variables:
 ```shell